blizzrdof77/wp-admin-ui-customize/readme.txt

 == Changelog ==

-= 1.5.2.2 beta =
+= 1.5.2.2 =
-* Updated: Check has user role to level on the side menu settings.
+* Updated: Remove the specific slug of child menu of Side menus.

 = 1.5.2.1 =
 * Updated: Metaboxes on Dashboard is latest.